uday-rana/intro2oop/docs/04_Encapsulation/1_construction-and-destruction.md

 Initializing an object's instance variables in a constructor ensures that the object has a well-defined state from the _time of its creation_.
 In the above example, we say that `harry` and `josee` are in _safe empty states_ until the `set()` member function changes those states.
 If client code calls member functions on objects in safe empty states, the objects do not break and behave as expected.

-For example, the following client code produced the `no data available` message listed underneath:
+For example, the following client code produced the `no data available` message listed below:

 ```cpp
 // Safe Empty State